hggh/awesant/README.md

 ## Pre-installation

 Awesant is written in Perl.
 So you have to install some Perl packages at first to run Awesant on your machine.
-Let us have a look on what you need to install:
+Let us have a look at what you need to install:

     Log::Handler
     Params::Validate